jbloomAus/DecisionTransformerInterpretability/README.md

 Future work may include attempting to manually edit decision transformers to modify goals and behavior.

+## Write Up

+You can find an initial technical report for this project [here](https://www.lesswrong.com/posts/bBuBDJBYHt39Q5zZy/decision-transformer-interpretability).

 ## Package Overview

 Currently the package has 3 important components: